jugmac00/flask-reuploaded/docs/index.rst

 including four years of unreleased changes, at least not released to PyPI.

 Noteworthy is the fix for the `Werkzeug` API change.
-Please see the migration guide from `flask-uploads`
+Please see the migration guide from `flask-Uploads`

 Goals
 -----

-- provide a stable drop-in replacement for `Flask-Uploads`
+- provide a stable drop-in replacement for `Flask-Uploads`.
-- regain momentum for this widely used package
+- regain momentum for this widely used package.
-- provide working PyPI packages
+- provide working PyPI packages.

 Contents